ctcolwyn/colwyn.net/content/e/books.md

 ## 4 Stars

+### _Better Never to Have Been_, David Benatar (2006)
+A fascinating novelty to broadly agree with a book as irreverent about... well, _existing_ as this.
+Benatar speaks candidly about his belief that it is immoral to have children.
+He believes it is highly likely that not existing is preferable to existing on account of the presence of pain in one case and the absence of pain in another case, and that it is a guarantee that life's pain outweighs life's pleasures.

+Benatar's axiomatic asymmetry, one of about three cruxes of his argument, is interesting: he argues that if one exists, then they will experience pleasure, which is good, and pain, which is bad; if one doesn't exist, then they will experience no pain, which is good, and no pleasure, which is not bad because there is no one to be deprived of the pleasure.
+Benatar spends most of the book working to convince the reader that this asymmetry holds.
+I believe he does a good enough job to challenge anyone serious about their personal ethics to justify their desire to have children more seriously, and to decide whether it is agreeable to create new life.

+Benatar's acknowledgement of the futility of the book is a bit crushing in the beginning.
+He knows he has likely influenced only a tiny number of people to change their behavior, and it likely benefits the text to show self-awareness about it, but it likely also primes the reader to disagree with the book.

+The book makes up for this by stating its premise literally immediately on the first page.
+It hits harder than any other philosophy notwithstanding Nietzsche and would be worth a read for writing style alone.
+It happens that Benatar is onto something, too.

+### _Lying_, Sam Harris (2011)
+A brief read that takes less than an hour via audiobook, but a worthy use of such time.
+Harris summarizes the greatest arguments against lying in nearly any situation, and asks the reader to consider his position earnestly.
+The book is high-impact-per-minute and is an excellent indictment of common casual dishonesty.
+I wish it were fleshed out into a complete work.

+### _The Signal and the Noise_, Nate Silver (2012)
+I'm writing this review in December 2020, just after the entirety of Twitter forgot how statistics works.
+Silver is no Oracle of Delphi, but he's still probably the best accessible voice to introduce a reader to statistics.
+His book is stronger when it talks about poker because he can better distill the examples.

+He writes prior to the mainstream acknowledgement of the Replication Crisis, which would've been a fascinating comment, but I can't fault him for (again) not being an oracle.
+The book has achieved must-read status in many college curricula, including my own, and as such it has an academic taste for me; I encourage the prospective reader to enjoy it anyway.

 ### _Permanent Record_, Edward Snowden (2019)
 A good read.
 Snowden's story is fascinating and needs no introduction in the fable of the modern internet.
 Depending on who you ask, he is a legend or a traitor, etc., and the book is worth reading regardless.

 I have trouble fully believing the book, in part because Snowden has a strong incentive to paint himself positively and likely wants to independently of his incentives (ego), but mostly because of his inclusion of claiming he is epileptic, a long-disputed claim on account of no discernible medical history beyond when he stopped showing up to work and fled to Hong Kong.
 The main giveaway is that he apparently continued to drive, which no sane person would've done or been allowed to do after an epilepsy diagnosis.
 I am far from the first person to point this out (articles disputing his claim were written as early as 2016) and it remains the biggest hole in Snowden's story alongside his disputed claim that he worked undercover, overseas in Geneva for any length of time.
 Reading this book makes me more receptive to the truth of that claim, but not the epilepsy claim; I invite the reader to consider these two points for themselves.

 With that grain of salt sown, I otherwise recommend the book.
 With the benefit of time in exile, Snowden has become an outspoken privacy advocate and has had time to reflect on his decisions in 2013.
 His decisions are fascinating, and it doesn't really matter all that much which details are false; the overarching story is obviously true and tremendously interesting.

-### _Lying_, Sam Harris (2011)
-A brief read that takes less than an hour via audiobook, but a worthy use of such time.
-Harris summarizes the greatest arguments against lying in nearly any situation, and asks the reader to consider his position earnestly.
-The book is high-impact-per-minute and is an excellent indictment of common casual dishonesty.
-I wish it were fleshed out into a complete work.

 ### _Elon Musk_, Ashlee Vance (2015)
 A challenging read that likely read better in 2015; Musk is portrayed as eccentric, but by halfway through a long-form biography of him I adjusted to his idiosyncrasies so much that I barely noticed.
 The way he is quoted is hard to map onto the way he speaks in real life.
 At the time, SpaceX had not yet shown the now-unambiguously impressive reusability of the Falcon 9 rocket, and Tesla hadn't yet released the Model 3.
 It was a different world and Musk was much less well-known than he is today.